-Rubber Soul Yoga (& Clown) Revolution intends to provide community-based yoga at a price affordable to all.
+MISSION: Rubber Soul Yoga Revolution intends to provide community-based yoga at a price affordable to all.
 Every class is by donation.
 We define "yoga" broadly, to include many disciplines including meditation, healthy lifestyle, and the performing arts.
 Rubber Soul is 100% carbon-neutral in hopes of reducing global warming and pollution.
 Yes, we want to make a change here on the planet Earth starting with our own individual bodies and our lifestyles.

-ADVENTURE CLUB YOGA TEACHER TRAINING begins again in a new format--the most independent, flexible, and cost effective ever!
+Rubber Soul's ADVENTURE CLUB YOGA TEACHER TRAINING operaties in the most independent, flexible, and cost effective method ever!
 You can live the life of a yogi NOW.

 SUGGESTIONS (and gentle understandings) FOR STUDENTS

 1. We're pretty easy-going, but we do request that you arrive 10 minutes early, take off your shoes when entering the studio, turn off the ringer on your phone, and avoid wearing strong perfumes or deodorants.